cosmos/cosmos-sdk/docs/architecture/adr-042-group-module.md

 }
 ```

-The group account address is generated based on an auto-increment integer which is used to derive the group `RootModuleKey` into a `DerivedModuleKey`, as stated in [ADR-033](adr-033-protobuf-inter-module-comm.md#modulekeys-and-moduleids).
+The group account address is generated based on an auto-increment integer which is used to derive the group module `RootModuleKey` into a `DerivedModuleKey`, as stated in [ADR-033](adr-033-protobuf-inter-module-comm.md#modulekeys-and-moduleids).
 The group account is added as a new `ModuleAccount` through `x/auth`.

 ### Decision Policy